A5TUT0/M323_Project/Readme.md

 - Edit and delete flashcards.
 - Show the answer only when the user wants to.
 - Rank answers with a scoring system (Bad, Good, Excellent).
-- User-friendly interface with a modern design using Tailwind CSS.

 ## Technologies